The Masters Apprentices: 1968: Classic line-up forms

 Glenn Wheatley (from Brisbane's blues group Bay City Union) joined on guitar just after Webb had left and Tilbrook switched to bass guitar.
 Upon Sambell's advice, they decided not to renew their contract with Astor and negotiated a new contract with EMI.
 Their next single, "Brigette"—released in June 1968 was their last recording for Astor—marked the debut of the Ford/Keays writing partnership.
 It was inspired by Donovan's "Mellow Yellow" and bears a resemblance to some of The Move's earlier singles.
 The quasi-baroque arrangement included a string section scored by The Strangers' John Farrar, and also took them into the Top 40.

 In 1968, they topped the annual Go-Set Pop Poll as 'Most Original Group', and they came second to The Twilights as 'Most Popular Australian Group'.
 They entered the South Australian heats of the 1968 Hoadley's Battle of the Sounds, beating local rivals Zoot in a tense contest.
 They were runners-up in the national final, held in Melbourne in July, with The Groove winning and Doug Parkinson in Focus coming third.
 After the Hoadleys final, the manager of co-sponsor Sitmar cruise line, who had voted for them, offered the band a working trip to UK, with free passage in exchange for performances.

 Keays was interviewed by Go-Set staff reporter, Lily Brett and the 'expose' was printed on 17 July 1968, headlined "Sex is thrust upon us", the article and its follow-up, "Whose breasts are best?", revealed aspects of the bacchanalian groupie scene:

 The 'bad-boy' publicity also frustrated Sambell's plans to market them as a wholesome teen combo.
-Keays stated that there was a backlash from the interview, the roadway outside Keays' flat in East St Kilda was daubed with the slogan "Band Moll's Paradise" in 3 ft letters,Keays, p.
-106–107. threats of physical beatings from male audience members and the press claiming they were "sex maniacs".
+Keays stated that there was a backlash from the interview, the roadway outside Keays' flat in East St Kilda was daubed with the slogan "Band Moll's Paradise" in 3 ft letters, threats of physical beatings from male audience members and the press claiming they were "sex maniacs".